HackYourFuture/UsingAPIs/Week2/MAKEME.md

 ## **3. Homework exercises**

 This week we expect you to do the exercises in the corresponding module/week folder (Using API's / Week 2).
-Have a look at your class repository on how to hand in the homework.
+Have a look at your class repository on how to hand in the technical homework.

+## **4. Interview preparation**

+There are a few questions that most job interviewers will ask, which means you can be prepared for them.
+Prepare a document with your answers to the following questions:

+- Can you tell me about yourself?
+- Why do you want to work as a developer?
+- Why would a company hire you?
+- What are your weaknesses?
+- How does your ideal job look like?

+For this, please make a copy of [this file](https://docs.google.com/document/u/2/d/114rTGS4eG6tpkrMAyVIdvgTrnpmkRL6ax_smkw1B0HI/copy).
+During the meeting you had at the start of this module it should have been made clear where to send a link to your file.
+If unsure, just ask in the class channel!

-## **4. Extra: Code along**
+## **5. Extra: Code along**

 If you are done and want to practice some more, the following code along implements a GitHub profile finder using the GitHub API.